BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on health catastrophe risk sub-module.pdf.md

 Guidelines on health catastrophe risk

-![This is the official logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue, translucent, rounded diamond shape containing a circle of twelve white stars, similar to the flag of the European Union.
-Below the graphic is the stylized lowercase acronym "eiopa" and the full name of the organization in a sans-serif font.

-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 ![A title slide with the text 'Guidelines on health catastrophe risk' in bold black font on a light blue background.